General Surgery

 Hernia Repair, including Groin (inguinal) and Abdominal Wall (umbilical, ventral, incisional)

-Hernias occur when there is an abnormal opening in the muscular and fascial (tough tissue) layer of the abdominal wall, allowing contents to protrude through the opening.
 Hernias can have several causes, including a defect present since birth, wear and tear from repeated heavy lifting or other causes of increased pressure in the abdomen, or from healing problems from prior abdominal surgery.

 Symptoms normally include discomfort and a bulge in the area, worsened with heavy lifting, other strenuous activity or even straining from constipation, which all increase intra-abdominal pressure.
 Hernias may occasionally cause serious complications if protruding contents get stuck and cannot be pushed back into their normal location (incarceration) or if the contents of a hernia become so swollen that blood cannot flow normally to the tissues and they become sick or even die off (strangulation).